isabella232/magickly/README.md

+# Blue Apron Magickly Fork

+The following changes are in this fork of Magickly, that is tracking version 2.0.1.

+* [ ] Introduce Clean URL Routes (https://github.com/afeld/magickly/pull/49)

 # ![Magickly - image manipulation as a (plugin-able) service](http://magickly.afeld.me/images/logo.jpg)

 Built as a practical wrapper of Imagemagick which handles caching, c/o the [Dragonfly](http://markevans.github.com/dragonfly/) gem.